Who am I? I’m a 30 year old Graphic and Motion Designer

 Why me?
 Because I love what I do, I’m honest and super fun to be around.
 Always open to comments and suggestions, I adapt my work according to your needs and desires.
 Oh, and I intend to overshare when I work so there will never be bad surprises.

 Want to know a bit more about me?
 Well, I’ve always been the creative kid of the family.
 Nothing made me more happy than having a piece of paper and a pair of scissors in my hands.
 I’ve always loved art and my favorite ones have always been lettering, cinema and photography.
-So when it came to choosing a job I would do for the rest of my life, it was only obvious that I had to become a graphic and motion designer.
+So when it came to choosing a job I would do for the rest of my life, it was only obvious that I had to become a graphic designer.

 After I graduated from high-school with a degree in modern language, I decided to fulfill a long life dream of traveling abroad and spent six months in Australia.